|

 name of this brand is that of an Irish patriot who roamed Europe in the 1600s.

-The wines for this brand are made in "Baja Washington", which would be Oregon's
+The wines for this brand are made in Washington State and "Baja Washington", which would be Oregon's

 The Wine Spectator's Harvey Steiman was very quick to praise this producer